Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 ```

-Notice that since `m.Buy` is dimensioned, `m.Buy.solution` returned a DataFrame with the solution for each of indices.
+Notice that since `m.Buy` is dimensioned, `m.Buy.solution` returned a DataFrame with the solution for each of the labels.

 !!! info "Returning Pandas DataFrames"